Music of Nagaland: Modern music

 Both types have their own distinct platforms, but their audience is by and large the same.
 In Nagaland, the platform for choral music is created by the church during conferences and crusades (special numbers, praise and worship etc.).
-Exclusive gospel concerts are also initiated by local churches, theological institutions or concerned individuals.
+Exclusive gospel concerts are also initiated by local churches, theological institutions or individuals.
+One prominent artist who has pioneered the "Contemporary Christian music" in the state's Gospel genre is Tali Angh who started his journey first as a worship leader in a church.
 Naga Choirs travel not only to places outside the state but also to foreign countries in order to perform for various world audiences.
 Many Naga musicians adopt traditional and folk tunes to lend a distinctive individuality to their music.
 Two prominent groups adopting traditional folk tunes into their music are: The Tetseo Sisters and Cultural Vibrants.
 Tribal tunes have also been incorporated into choral pieces and sung by many church choirs.

 The rock/pop genre, platforms in terms of concerts and rock festivals are created generally by the concerned music fraternity themselves.
 The state has produced Internationally acclaimed Bands like "Abiogenesis" and "Alobo Naga & the Band".
 The latter has been nominated for the MTV Europe Music Awards 2012 for their hit debut single Painted Dreams.
 This song has been ranked fourth at Cherokee America (India) presents VH1 Top 10 (for the week) on 17 September competing with artists like Maroon 5, Lady Gaga and Jay-Z etc.

 There are several long-running modern bands, such as The Great Society, Phynyx, Graffiti, Squadron and the 4th NAP Jazz Band, the official band of the Battalion of Nagaland Armed Police.
 Some notable present day bands are- Black Rose, Divine Connection (DC), Eximious, Original Fire Factor (OFF), Diatribe and Daughty Growthy.

 One can listen to most of fine tuned songs and music organically produced in Nagaland on indihut, and HIYOMUSIC Mobile App.